-Knock Out roses are an ever-blooming rose developed by Texas A&M University to withstand extreme Texas growing conditions such as drought, freezing temperatures and high humidity.
+Knock Out (Rosa Knock Out®) is the name of a series of ever-blooming rose cultivars developed by Will Radler at Texas A&M University to withstand extreme Texas growing conditions such as drought, freezing temperatures and high humidity.
 Their popularity has spread as Knock Out roses are used in commercial and private landscapes as low-maintenance shrubs.
-Knock Out roses generally are care free, but occasionally, especially between blooming periods, old flowers, battered foliage and a few dead limbs can make the Knock Out rose bush look like it's seen better days.
+Knock Out roses generally are care free, but occasionally, especially between blooming periods, old flowers, battered foliage and a few dead limbs can make a Knock Out rose look like it's seen better days.
 A little care helps revive your Knock Out roses.

 Video of the Day